-- Behaviour policy
+- Behaviour Policy

 - Anti-Bullying Policy

-- E-safety and acceptable use of ICT policy
+- E-safety and acceptable use of ICT Policy

+- Child on child Harmful Sexual Behaviour Policy

 Prevention of radicalisation

 As of July 2015, the Counter-Terrorism and Security Act (HMG, 2015) placed a new duty on schools and other education providers.
 Under section 26 of the Act, schools are required, in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".